Kuly14/cvm/documentation/src/crates/interpreter/inner_models.md

 -  `CallInputs` Struct

     The `CallInputs` struct is used to encapsulate the inputs to a smart contract call in the EVM.
-This struct includes the target contract address, the value to be transferred (if any), the input data, the gas limit for the call, the call context, and a boolean indicating if the call is a static call (a read-only operation).
+This struct includes the target contract address, the value to be transferred (if any), the input data, the energy limit for the call, the call context, and a boolean indicating if the call is a static call (a read-only operation).

 - `CreateInputs` Struct

     The `CreateInputs` struct encapsulates the inputs for creating a new smart contract.
-This includes the address of the creator, the creation scheme, the value to be transferred, the initialization code for the new contract, and the gas limit for the creation operation.
+This includes the address of the creator, the creation scheme, the value to be transferred, the initialization code for the new contract, and the energy limit for the creation operation.

 - `CallScheme` Enum